Environmental guidance for your business in Northern Ireland & Scotland

 In our existing economy,

 We have made a lot of progress in reducing the amount of waste we dispose of, by segregating wastes and recycling them.
 We are also making progress in the use of resources, by looking at energy, water and materials efficiency.
+New processes, and new products that are designed to minimise waste are key to developing a more circular economy.

 For example, we mine aluminium ore, smelt it into aluminium and manufacture drink cans and other products.
 Many of these products are used once, and then disposed of.
 Recycling rates are improving, and the manufacturing process is using less aluminium, but there is still a loss of materials, mainly to landfill.
 This means more aluminium needs to be mined and smelted.
 If all aluminium could be retained from goods that were designed to be reused or taken apart when they reach the end of their useful life, this would significantly reduce the need for primary extraction.